zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

        4. Else, if the DNS response contains at least one DNSKEY record in the answer section, then add the name server IP and the DNSKEY RRset from the answer section to the *DNSKEY RRsets* set.
-Also include any associated RRSIG records.
+Also include any associated RRSIG records in the answer section.
     3. Go to next name server IP.

 6. If the *CDS RRsets* set is empty then terminate this test case.